w3c/window-management/EXPLAINER.md

   long availTop;   // Top edge of the available screen area, e.g. 0

-  // New properties critical for many multi-screen window placement use cases. boolean primary;       // If this screen is designated as the 'primary' screen
+  // New properties critical for many multi-screen window placement use cases. boolean isPrimary;     // If this screen is designated as the 'primary' screen
                          // by the OS (otherwise it is 'secondary'), e.g. true
                          // Useful for placing prominent vs peripheral windows. boolean internal;      // If this screen is an 'internal' display, built into